shaikhalvee/CSE-5311-Assignments/src/handson/handson8/Readme.md

         }
     }

-    // Remove a node with a specific value public void remove(int value) {
+    // Remove a AVLNode with a specific value public void remove(int value) {
         if (head == null) {
             System.out.println("List is empty");